brianilles/24hr-Pollster/README.md

 # 24hr Pollster

-Features include but are not limited to:
+This is the Backend Repo for 24hr Pollster - a polling API.

+## Features

 - User creation with Twilio SMS verification
-- JWT Authentication and Authorization
 - Up/Down voting of proposed polls (1 hour countdown)
 - Voting of approved polls (1 hour polling time)
-- 3 feeds supporting the 3 states of a poll: proposed, active, and completed
+- 3 chronological feeds supporting the 3 states of a poll: proposed, active, and completed

-Detailed API information can be found [here](API.md)
+## Implementation Highlights

+- JSON Web Token Authentication and Authorization
+- Password hashing with Bcryptjs